ai-cfia/fertiscan-pipeline/scripts/data/README.md

    ensure generalizability.
 3. **Automated Retraining**: Future work should include automated pipelines to retrain models as the database grows past certain thresholds.
+4. **Backend API**: The application's backend API currently does not support complete search functionality.
+It currently only supports basic search queries like by user ID and inspection ID.
+However, future enhancements will include advanced search capabilities.
+The groundwork for this feature is already laid out in the project's architecture.

 ## Project Context